NOTE: I originally wrote this article about XI R2 in 2008 but I have since updated it to include information about XI 3.x, BI 4.0, and BI 4.1.

 The Information Design Tool introduced with SAP BusinessObjects Business Intelligence 4.0 (BI4) also supports universe parameters like END_SQL.
 To set, click on the “Properties” tab of the Data Foundation Layer (*.dfx file) and click the “Parameters” button.

-Keep in mind that certain database platforms such as Teradata strip out comments, preventing a DBA from seeing the information we are intending to share.
+Keep in mind that certain database platforms such as Teradata strip out comments, negating the value of this trick and preventing a DBA from seeing the information we wish to share.
 If your organization uses Teradata, check out this helpful article from Dave Rathbun about ConnectInit and BEGIN_SQL.

-For additional information about END_SQL, check out this thread on the BusinessObjects Board (BOB).
+For more information about END_SQL, check out this thread on the BusinessObjects Board (BOB).